devilking5377/carryon/carryon-extension/SETUP.md

 ### ❌ "Failed to load resource: net::ERR_CONNECTION_REFUSED" (API)
 **Solutions:**
-1. Make sure the server is running: `python app.py` or `python run.py`
+1. Check your internet connection
-2. Check the API Base URL in extension settings: `http://localhost:5000`
+2. Verify the API Base URL in extension settings: `https://carryon-summarizer.vercel.app`
-3. Test the API directly: `http://localhost:5000/api/health`
+3. Test the API directly: `https://carryon-summarizer.vercel.app/api/summarize`
-4. Verify CORS is enabled (it should be by default)
+4. If using localhost, make sure the server is running: `python run.py`

 ### ❌ Extension not appearing in browser
 **Solutions:**